anmcarrow/prestic-ng/README.md

 TBD

 ## MacOS Usage
-To have anotifications on MacOS you should allow the from-scripts-notifications in your security center (see [the thread here](https://forum.latenightsw.com/t/trying-to-use-terminal-for-display-notification/5068)).
+To have a notifications on MacOS you should allow the from-scripts-notifications in your security center (see [the thread here](https://forum.latenightsw.com/t/trying-to-use-terminal-for-display-notification/5068)).

 ![Macos Script Notifications](./assets/macos_notify_settings.png)